There are lots of things you can work on at home to help your child develop the skills they need for school.

 Why not download our free ‘ready for school’ reward chart that you can fill in with your child?
 It will help them feel confident in the new skills they are mastering.

-If you do have any concerns with your child’s development or they appear to have difficulties with any of these activities, contact your Health Visitor for additional help and support.
+If you do have any concerns with your child’s development or they appear to have difficulties with any of these activities, contact your Health Visiting team for additional help and support.